 The unique history of the Mason & Hamlin company is a story worth telling.
 The company has endured decades of changing tastes and culture to emerge as one of America’s last remaining quality piano manufacturers.
 Henry Mason was a pianist and came from a rich musical background.
 His family descended from pilgrims who crossed over on the Mayflower.
-His father, Lowell Mason, was known as the “father of American church music” and was known throughout the world as a composer and hymn publisher.
+His father, Lowell Mason, was dubbed the “father of American church music” and was known throughout the world as a composer and hymn publisher.

 Emmons Hamlin, on the other hand, was a gifted inventor and mechanic who developed a method of voicing organ reeds to imitate the sound of other musical instruments such as the violin and clarinet.
 After further developing his discovery, he teamed up with Mason to form their company producing musical instruments, starting with their new instrument known as the “organ harmonium.”

 The Mason & Hamlin company was born in 1854, one year after the founding of another American music icon, Steinway & Sons.
 Their small company benefited from their attention to detail and limited production.
 They slowly began to build a reputation for quality and high standards.
 Hamlin and Mason continued to develop their discoveries.
-Like other piano makers they competed and won with demonstrations of their products in competitions such as the Paris Exhibition.
+Like other piano makers, they competed and won with demonstrations of their products in competitions such as the Paris Exhibition.

-It was not until 1881 that they began developing pianos using a slow, meticulous process, fine materials, and keen attention to detail.
-Knowing that they required assistance as they entered the piano industry, they also hired some of the best designers they could locate to assist them.
+It was not until 1881 that they began developing their pianos using a slow, meticulous process, fine materials, and keen attention to detail.
+Knowing that they required assistance as they entered the cutthroat piano industry, they hired some of the best designers they could locate to assist them.
 In 1895 the piano division was reorganized by German piano designer Richard W. Gertz.
 He was the inventor who developed the famous Tension Resonator and later rose to become the President of the company.

 “The Costliest Piano In The World” | Past Company Slogan